Curation

 Why This Matters for Multidisciplinary Practitioners

-For those working across disciplines (like myself), Brown's perspective highlights the increasing value of integrative thinking.
+For those working across disciplines, Brown's perspective highlights the increasing value of integrative thinking.
 The ability to connect technological possibilities with human needs while considering broader system constraints (like climate) is precisely what distinguishes effective contemporary design practice.

 As we navigate this new era, practitioners who can maintain this balanced perspective - technically informed yet deeply human-centered - will be well-positioned to create meaningful solutions for our evolving world.